Tell us what kind of legal help you need and get quotes from local lawyers.

 Practice areas: Administrative Law, Business, Health Care, Employment & Labor

 Larry limits his practice to that of criminal and drivers license suspension law, particularly administrative license revocation ("ALR") hearings.
 He is a Fellow Member of the College of the State Bar of Texas.
-He has been the Co-chairman of the DWI Committee of Texas Criminal Defense Lawyers Association ("TCDLA") from 2008 until the present.
-He is an Associate Board Member of TCDLA from 2008 u... view profile
+He was the Co-chairman of the DWI Co...

-Benjamin Stolz, Esq. is an attorney in Dallas, Texas with over 23 years of experience.
-He concentrates his practice primarily in the areas of Bankruptcy, Business Transactions, Nonprofit organizations, IRS Tax Controversy, and administrative law.
-Mr. Stolz has spoken at numerous local and statewide seminars on various topics, including consumer bankruptcy, business formation and non-profit law,... view profile
+Benjamin Stolz, Esq. is an attorney in Dallas, Texas with over 24 years of experience.
+He concentrates his practice primarily in the areas of Business Transactions, Nonprofit organizations, IRS Tax Controversy, and administrative law, specifically...

 Federal and state government agencies are required to follow certain procedures in order for their actions to be constitutional.
 For the federal government, these procedures are generally outlined by the Federal Administrative Procedure Act (FAPA).
 Each state government has its own set of administrative procedures as well, some of which are modeled after FAPA.
 An administrative law attorney specializes in administrative procedures at the federal and/or state level.
 Some examples of administrative agencies include the Food and Drug Administration (FDA), the Internal Revenue Service (IRS), and the Federal Trade Commission (FTC).
 If, for example, the FDA passes new rules that affect your business, you may benefit from the services of an administrative law lawyer to better understand whether the FDA followed the correct procedure in passing these rules and whether you should contest them.